 However, more and more banks are employing blockchain technology to stay on top of the game.
 Many claim that what crypto does to banking is what email does to postal services.

 The improved technology has led to the emergence of the crypto-bank ecosystem.
-The security, privacy, and transparency that blockchain technology offers are just some advantages that led to developing this new form of banking.
+The security, privacy and transparency that blockchain technology offers are just some of the advantages that have led to the development of banking as a service for the cryptocurrency field.

 For instance, crypto banks manage credit facilities by directly linking the user and the borrower through decentralization.